 If you want to get the emergency IP, you can find it via this link: http://169.254.1.1

-If you no longer have access to the user interface, for example because you forgot your password, you can also reset the FritzBox by phone.
-For this to work you need a phone that supports tone dialing.
-You can recognize this quickly by the fact that it generates tones when you dial.
+If you no longer have access to the user interface, for example because you have forgotten your password, you can also reset the FritzBox by telephone.
+For this to work, you need a phone that supports tone dialing.
+You can quickly recognize this by the fact that it produces tones when dialing.
 This can also be a DECT telephone that is connected to the FritzBox (if the FritzBox has a DECT module installed).
-Important: An IP telephone cannot be used for this purpose.
+Important: An IP phone cannot be used for this purpose.

 So if you have such a phone connected to the FritzBox, proceed as follows:

 - Telephone connected to the FritzBox and “pick up”.